 The news of Victoria’s Secret’s first transgender model has drawn an immense reaction on social media and additional attention to the ailing brand, which has come under fire in the past year for comments made by Ed Razek, the recently resigned chief marketing officer of parent company L Brands, on transgender and plus-size women.
-Of late, L Brands’ chief executive officer Les Wexner has also been in the news in relation to his ties with accused pedophile, Jeffrey Epstein.
-Another Victoria’s Secret headline made waves today, as the Model Alliance penned an open letter to the company, calling on the brand to protect its models from this sexual misconduct.
+L Brands’ chief executive officer Les Wexner was also in the news this summer in relation to his ties with accused pedophile, Jeffrey Epstein.
+Another Victoria’s Secret headline made waves in August, as the Model Alliance penned an open letter to the company, calling on the brand to protect its models from this sexual misconduct.

 From her work with Vogue to the social media reaction to the Victoria’s Secret news, here’s everything you need to know about Sampaio.

 Who is Valentina Sampaio?